Currie Community High School

 Cross Curricular Learning

-The school will have two large open plan learning plazas that are easily accessed by classrooms on all three floors.
+The school has two large open plan learning plazas that are easily accessed by classrooms on all three floors.
 This allows classes to come together and work collaboratively on a project.

-The STEM zone benefits from a learning plaza which creates a flexible space for STEM curricular areas to work together on projects enhances the learning spaces for teachers and learners to explore and create in project based thematic and cross curricular/interdisciplinary learning.
+The STEM zone benefits from a learning plaza which creates a flexible space for STEM curricular areas to work together on projects.
+It enhances the learning spaces for teachers and learners to explore and create through project based thematic and cross curricular/interdisciplinary learning.
 The STEM learning plaza acts as a vertical visual link between the STEM curricular areas and ties the STEM learning zone together.
-Visual links between the floors created by void space and interior design /wayfinding will enhance the collegiate feeling of this learning zone.
+Visual links between the floors created by void space and interior design /wayfinding enhances the collegiate feeling of this learning zone.

 For the STEM plaza brief we took inspiration from “hackerspaces”: A flexible workspace designed for people who are interested in making something together and pulling on their different skills.

-Storage for equipment within this flexible project space will allow staff to temporarily store project resources when using the plaza regularly for a project.
+Storage for equipment within this flexible project space allows staff to temporarily store project resources when using the plaza regularly for a project.

-Glazing from the classroom into the breakout/plaza will create an open and vibrant learning environment and create a sense of collaborative 360 degree learning.
+Glazing from the classroom into the breakout/plaza creates an open and vibrant learning environment and a sense of collaborative 360 degree learning.

-This space will also benefit from paired/team teaching, independent learning and can be a student and staff social or meeting space.
+This space also benefits paired/team teaching, independent learning and can be a student and staff social or meeting space.
 With this in mind, the links between staff workspaces and plazas will allow staff to easily move between the spaces and enhance their thematic approach to teaching in a shared project workspace.

 Breakout